This is a sponsored post. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 Also another no-brainer, strengthening the muscles that help to keep all the joints of your back in alignment can go a long way to alleviating back pain.

 Core exercises that work your abdominal region can provide excellent results.
-Consider trying something like the 5-day ab workout – if your fitness level isn’t up to it, you can always par down the number of repetitions on any of the exercises.
+Consider trying something like the– if your fitness level isn’t up to it, you can always par down the number of repetitions on any of the exercises.

 3. Heating Pad or Hot Water Bottle